sai-vuruma/damage-classification-with-depth-estimation/README.md

   <li>The dataset and dataset_depth folders contain the processed dataset.
 They are organized so that the YOLO and Faster R-CNN models can access and process info easily.</li>
   <li>The main.py file calls the processing.py file to generate the dataset folder.
 Whereas the dataset_depth folder is created within a Colab notebook as it uses the MiDaS model.</li>
   <li>The Yolo.ipynb file contains the YOLO code.
 And the Faster R-CNN.ipynb file contains the Faster R-CNN code.
 Both files are Colab notebooks as the models are computationally intensive and need GPUs.</li>
+  <li>The runs folder contains the train and test performance of the YOLO model.
+We are excluding results of the Faster R-CNN model as it is not performing as well as the Yolo model.
+The code used for Faster R-CNN however is available in the Faster R-CNN.ipynb file.</li>
 </ul>

 Follow these instructions to execute the code and replicate the results: